MobiSurvStd/MobiSurvStd/docs/src/format/households.md

 - **Type:** Float64
 - **Guarantees:**
-  - Values are either all null (undefined survey method) or all defined.
+  - Values are either all null or all defined.
   - The value is non-negative.

 ## Home location